What are Keys and KeyWays (Shaft Key)?

 Applications

-A keyed joint is used as an important part of mechanical power transmission elements shafts and couplings.
-It ensures efficient transmission of the load, power, and rotation with slipping.
+A keyed joint is used as an important part of mechanical power transmission elements, shafts, and couplings.
+It ensures efficient transmission of the load, power, and rotation without slipping.

 Widely in the mechanical field, keyed joints are a convenient method of creating a secure connection between shafts and sprockets.
 Although it is used as an alternative on other shaft applications where the load needs to be pulled or pushed.
 This is often found in agricultural applications, machine tools, industrial equipment, etc.

-Milling, slotter, and shaper machine are the common machine tools used to create keyways and keyseats.
+Milling, slotter, and shaper machines are the common machine tools used to create keyways and keyseats.
 Although there special machine used for making keyseats.

 Components of Keys and Keyways